russellmatt66/CodeSamples/python/misc/README.md

 Miscellaneous projects, and code snippets.

 # Directory Structure
+readCodeBase.py
+- Script that scans through a code base, and compiles a report of which files have the most lines -

 githubPagesMacroTranslation/
 - Script that I wrote to fix a systematic formatting problem with the MathJax macro definitions for my Github Pages site